Urinary tract infection (UTI) symptoms

 Urine color and clarity

 A UTI may be associated with a change in the appearance and odor of urine.
 Urine may be cloudy due to pus or tinged red due to blood.
 It's not uncommon for urine to be foul-smelling with a UTI.
+A urine color chart may be used to help determine if you have a urinary problem like a UTI.

 Pain and pressure